Hritikraj8804/KodeKloud_Engineer/Linux_1/04_Linux_User_Without_Home.md

 ssh into the App Server 2: `ssh steve@172.16.238.11`

 Run the following command to create the user "anita" without a home directory: `sudo useradd --no-create-home anita`

+This command creates a user named "anita" without creating a home directory for the user.
+The `--no-create-home` option ensures that a home directory is not created during the user creation process.